intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 The `sycl::intel::gpu::simd` class is a vector templated on some element type.
 The element type must be vectorizable type.
 The set of vectorizable types is the set of fundamental SYCL arithmetic types (C++ arithmetic types or `half` type) excluding `bool`.
 The length of the vector is the second template parameter.

-Each simd class object is mapped to a consecutive block of general register files (GRF).
+ESIMD compiler back-end does the best it can to map each `simd` class object to a consecutive block of registers in the general register file (GRF).

 ```cpp
 namespace sycl {